redhat-france-sa/rhforum-2019-quotegame/openshift/multi-cloud/traefik-ee/README.md

 #### Geo failover

-Delete the `ping` ingress on cluster 1 and check that requests are routed on cluster 2 by CloudFlare.
+Delete the `ping` ingress on cluster 1 and check that requests are routed on cluster 2 by Containous platform.